-She’s a busy momma of two fun, smart and spunky girls and has grown her blog (ps: she’s a Pinterest maven), Peanut Blossom, into a full time business, where she shares incredible stories of motherhood, delicious recipes, family fun, photography tips, travel and holiday inspiration and so, so much more.
+She’s a busy mamaa of two fun, smart and spunky girls and has grown her blog (ps: she’s a Pinterest maven), Peanut Blossom, into a full time business, where she shares incredible stories of motherhood, delicious recipes, family fun, photography tips, travel and holiday inspiration and so, so much more.

 I think Tiffany describes her site best, “Here at Peanut Blossom, I encourage you to use simple everyday moments to create precious memories for your family without running yourself ragged.
 Together we’ll find time to have more fun doing everything that makes the household keep running.”

 The Ultimate Kids’ Cookbook features pages and pages of beautiful and delicious family friendly recipes made with simple ingredients where the kids take center stage in the kitchen.

 As soon as my copy arrived, I got right to perusing the colorful pages and salivating over Tiffany’s at home recipes.

-These pumpkin waffles are going to be on repeat at our house all fall, and yes, we are basic enough to likely wash a batch down with a cup of pumpkin spice coffee.
+These easy pumpkin waffles are going to be on repeat at our house all fall, and yes, we are basic enough to likely wash a batch down with a cup of pumpkin spice coffee.

 No shame in our pumpkin loving game.